secretstartups/handbook/people-group/learning-and-development/index.html.md

 _Performance indicators_

 1. Reduce voluntary attrition by 5% each year by measuring [exit survey data](/handbook/people-group/offboarding/#exit-survey) related to career development
-2. Increase in 5% each year for the Growth & Development category of the [annual engagement survey](/handbook/people-group/engagement/)
+2. Secure a 5% increase in the Growth & Development category of the [annual engagement survey](/handbook/people-group/engagement/)
-3. Increase in access to career mobility: internal transfers, [promotions](/handbook/people-group/promotions-transfers/), job shadows, intern for learning, and professional development
+3. Increased access to career mobility: internal transfers, [promotions](/handbook/people-group/promotions-transfers/), job shadows, intern for learning, and professional development
-4. Evidence of best in class remote learning & development (i.e. [Brandon Hall Awards](https://www.brandonhall.com/excellenceawards/index.html), Industry Speaking Events, Thought Leadership articles, etc.)
+4. Clear evidence of best in class remote learning & development (i.e. [Brandon Hall Awards](https://www.brandonhall.com/excellenceawards/index.html), Industry Speaking Events, Thought Leadership articles, etc.)

 ### Principles

-1. **Meaningful and relevant content.** We deliver learning solutions that drive team member's development and growth to reach professional goals.
+1. **Meaningful and relevant content.** We deliver learning solutions that help you reach your professional goals.

-1. **Values aligned.** Our learning solutions reinforce GitLab’s [values](/handbook/values/), and foster continuous learning and curiosity.
+1. **Values aligned.** Our learning solutions reinforce GitLab’s [values](/handbook/values/) and foster continuous learning and curiosity.

-1. **Diverse approaches to learning.** We apply a blended learning model for learning solutions that adapt to various learning needs.
+1. **Diverse approaches to learning.** We apply a blended learning model to find solutions to various individual needs.

-1. **Community.** We make our L&D offerings available to the public, aligned to our mission that everyone can contribute.
+1. **Community.** L&D offerings available to the public so that everyone can contribute.

 ### What are we not responsible for

 1. Customer & Product Training
-2. Designing, developing, and delivering all training to team members
+2. Designing, developing, and delivering comprehensive training to all team members

 ## GitLab Learning Strategy & Roadmap